ramparvathaneni1/pru-capstone-starter-code/README.md

 - Code for a functioning API and react front-end that meet the requirements detailed below
 - 3 Dockerfiles that can be used to create a functioning container image of the application, including its API code, dependencies, and necessary configurations

+_Prudential has strongly recommended that you build an application with a financial theme (e.g. - budget tracker app, or bill tracker app, etc)_

 #### Specific Requirements: